yogarshi/bisparse/README.md

 Example files are available [here](http://www.umiacs.umd.edu/~yogarshi/data/bisparse/sample_data.tar.gz).

+The output of the above script will be two vector files, one for each langauge.
+These new vectors will be sparse and interpretable, with the dimensions aligned across langauges!

-There are other hyperparameters in the script which you should consider adjusting.
+NB :There are other hyperparameters in the script which you should consider adjusting.

 ## Data